accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Locality__, e.g. geo-replication which moves data to user's local region, e.g. Akkio u-shards; and CDN that acts as static content cache and bridges across WAN provider.

   * __Data layout__.
 Examples are TiFlash and F1 Lightning.
-The databases maintain main data copy as row-format to serve OLTP, which replicate an extra columnar layout copy for OLAP use.
+The databases maintain main data copy as row format to serve OLTP, which replicate an extra columnar layout copy for OLAP use.
 Raft protocol or fine-grained version tracking can be used to maintain consistency between replicas.

   * __Hot/cold tiering__.
 Hot data can be copied cache.
 Cold data can be offloaded slow HDD or archival storage.
 Data formats between tiers can also be different, to favor access latency, storage efficiency, or compression.